 In a Nutshell

-Wi-Fi 7 represents the most significant architectural shift in unlicensed wireless since Wi-Fi 4.
-While previous generations focused on faster single links, Wi-Fi 7 introduces Multi-Link Operation (MLO), allowing a client to use multiple bands (2.4, 5, and 6 GHz) simultaneously for a single connection.
-This article explores the physics of MLO, 4K-QAM density limits, preamble puncturing, and the engineering trade-offs that determine whether peak throughput numbers ever translate into real-world performance gains.
+Wi-Fi 7 (802.11be) represents the most significant architectural shift in unlicensed wireless since the introduction of OFDM in Wi-Fi 4.
+While previous generations focused on incremental improvements in single-link throughput, Wi-Fi 7 introduces Multi-Link Operation (MLO)—a paradigm shift that allows a single client to utilize multiple bands (2.4, 5, and 6 GHz) concurrently for a single connection.
+This article deconstructs the physics of MLO link aggregation, analyzed the signal-to-noise ratio (SNR) requirements for 4K-QAM density, and explores the engineering of preamble puncturing for efficient spectrum utilization in congested 6 GHz environments.
+Beyond the marketing of '46 Gbps' peak rates, we analyze the deterministic latency mechanisms that make Wi-Fi 7 viable for mission-critical industrial and immersive applications.

-Historically, Wi-Fi clients were bound to a single band at a time.
-If you connected to 5 GHz, the 2.4 GHz and 6 GHz radios sat idle.
-This created artificial bottlenecks: if the 5 GHz band became congested, performance degraded — even though the 6 GHz band was empty.
-Multi-Link Operation (MLO) allows the MAC layer to aggregate these links, distributing frames across multiple bands concurrently.
+Historically, if you connected to 5 GHz, the 2.4 GHz and 6 GHz radios sat idle.
+This created artificial bottlenecks: if the 5 GHz band became congested, performance degraded—even though the 6 GHz band was empty.
+MLO allows the MAC layer to aggregate these links, distributing frames across multiple bands concurrently.

 Multi-Link Operation (MLO)